 If you have been sexually abused by an adult, you didn’t do anything wrong.
 The person who abused you must be held accountable for his or her actions.
-That’s why we want to meet with you as soon as possible and put an end to this cycle of abuse.
-Our law firm has extensive experience working with victims in Cambria, Blair, and Indiana counties and throughout western Pennsylvania.
+That’s why you should contact a Western, PA sexual abuse victims lawyer as soon as possible and put an end to this cycle of abuse.
+Our seasoned personal injury attorneys have extensive experience working with victims in Cambria, Blair, and Indiana counties and throughout western Pennsylvania.

 Child sexual abuse cases often involve adults the children know and trust.
 Such adults often include:

-In some cases, the institutions or businesses these adults worked for were aware of such abuse and criminal activity.
+In some cases, the institutions or businesses that employed these individuals were aware of such abuse and criminal activity.
 In fact, some institutions did nothing to stop the abuse, choosing instead to reassign the adults to other positions, where these adults continued to abuse other children for years.

 Many of us find it hard to believe such horrific crimes actually occurred.
 We wonder, how could someone take advantage of innocent children, time and time again?
-That’s why we take such cases so personally at Marcus & Mack.
-For us, these cases are about more than just making sure that anyone involved in sexual abuse is held accountable.
+That is why we take such cases so personally.
+For our lawyers in Indiana, these cases are about more than just making sure that anyone involved in sexual abuse is held accountable.
 It’s about making sure such abuse never happens again.

 In many cases, the sexual abuse occurred years ago.
-That’s why many victims are often reluctant to come forward.
+That is why many victims are often reluctant to come forward.
 So much time has passed, and they falsely believe there’s nothing they can do about what happened to them.

-Under current Pennsylvania state law, adults who were sexually abused as children (under 18 years old) can take legal action until they are 30 years old, in most cases.
-Many Pennsylvania politicians want to change this law, removing the statute of limitations for taking civil action in child sex abuse cases.
-As a result, adults of any age could hold their abusers accountable at any time in their lives.
+Under current Pennsylvania state law, adults who were sexually abused as children (under 18 years old) can take legal action for up to 37 years after they become 18 years old, in most cases.
+As a result, adults of many ages may still be able to present a claim.

 But even if you believe the statute of limitations has expired, don’t simply assume you have no legal options.
 Schedule an appointment with our law firm.
 We are aware of the sensitive nature of such cases.
-That is why we promise to respect your privacy and to handle your case in a thorough, timely manner.
+That is why at Marcus & Mack, we promise to respect your privacy and to handle your case in a thorough, timely manner.

 The emotional scars of sexual abuse can last a lifetime.
 Put your trust in us.
-Contact our law firm 24 hours a day.
-Our Western, PA personal injury attorneys are here for you when you need us most.
+We’re available for you to contact our law firm 24 hours a day.
+A Western, PA sexual abuse victims lawyer from our firm is here for you when you need it most.